junxit/us-congress-bills-115/metadata.md

 - 2018-07-03 — Placed on the Union Calendar, Calendar No. 621.
 - 2018-07-03 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-802.
 - 2018-07-03 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-802.
+- 2018-07-23 — Considered under suspension of the rules. (consideration: CR H6625-6627)
+- 2018-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5875.
+- 2018-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-23 — Mr. McClintock moved to suspend the rules and pass the bill, as amended.
+- 2018-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6625-6626)
+- 2018-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6625-6626)